 As is the case in Bas-Saint-Laurent and Gaspésie, the history of the Îles de la Madeleine is steeped in maritime traditions.
 Fishing was what drew people to the Islands, which were mostly settled by Acadian families as well as a few English-speaking families, largely of Scottish descent.
 The latter are concentrated on Grosse-Île and Entry Island.
 The Entry Island Museum retraces the history of these families on the only inhabited island not connected to the rest of the archipelago by land.

 Along with tourism, fishing has always been, and still is, the primary economic driver in the region.
 In the early 20th century, the Islands were renowned for their many smokehouses where herring, cod and other fish were preserved.
 When overfishing led to dwindling fish stocks, the smokehouses closed their doors one by one.
-It was not until decades later that Fumoir d’Antan resumed its activities, so tourists and locals could enjoy this traditional processing method handed down from generation to generation.
+It was not until decades later that Fumoir d’Antan resumed its activities, so now tourists and locals alike can enjoy a variety of products that have been smoked using traditional methods handed down from generation to generation.

-Vestiges of the cod fishery can still be found at the La Grave historical site, where the fish were prepared.
-Several of the original buildings have been given new vocations, thanks to all the efforts to develop this historic gem.
+Vestiges of the cod fishery can still be found at the La Grave heritage site, where the fish were prepared.
+Several of the original buildings have been given new vocations, thanks to local efforts to develop this historic gem.
 Today, restaurants, boutiques and inns operate alongside each other on this site.

-Do you want to learn more?
-Visit the exhibit at the Musée de la Mer (Sea Museum), which recounts the history of the Îles de la Madeleine from yesteryear to today.
+Want to learn more?
+Visit the exhibition at the Musée de la Mer (maritime museum), which recounts the history of the Îles de la Madeleine from yesteryear to today.
 The museum’s collection of photos and artefacts presents the daily lives of the Islanders as well as the shipwrecks off the Islands and the rudiments of fishing, agriculture and navigation.

-Minganie and the Lower North Shore also have Acadian roots; in addition, these areas were settled by Islanders in search of new fishing grounds.
-Les Galets in Natashquan is a heritage site made up of warehouses once used by the cod fishery.
+The Minganie and Lower North Shore areas in Côte-Nord also have Acadian roots; in addition, many Islanders settled these areas in search of new fishing grounds.
+Les Galets in Natashquan is a heritage site made up of fishing cabins once used by the cod fishery.
 These buildings still stand along the sea and bear witness to all the hard work involved in this industry.

 Further east, in the heart of the Mingan Archipelago National Park Reserve, two lighthouses still guard the coast of Côte-Nord on Petite Île au Marteau and Île aux Perroquets.
-Both have witnessed many shipwrecks, as well as the isolated lives of the lighthouse keepers and their families.
+Both have witnessed many shipwrecks, as well as the isolated lives of the lightkeepers and their families.

 Towns and villages west of Minganie have a more recent history, since their economies were based on industrialization and the exploitation of natural resources, particularly through mining.
 The Manic-2 and Manic-5 dams on the Manicouagan River are some of the greatest human achievements in Québec.

-All of this is only a very brief overview of hundreds of years of history, and I’m not even mentioning the Indigenous heritage of these areas.
-Discovering our regions through their many historic sites will give you an even greater appreciation for the natural and human heritage of the maritime regions of Québec.
+All of this is only a very brief overview of hundreds of years of history and doesn’t even include the Indigenous heritage of these areas.
+Discovering our regions through their many historic sites will give you an even greater appreciation for the natural and human heritage of the maritime regions of Québec!